 [BF] 607.3.1 Damper testing.
 Dampers shall be listed and labeled in accordance with the standards in this section.
 Fire dampers shall comply with the requirements of UL 555.
-Only fire dampers labeled for use in dynamic systems shall be installed in heating, ventilating and air-conditioning systems designed to operate with fans on during a fire.
 Smoke dampers shall comply with the requirements of UL 555S.
-Combination fire/smoke dampers shall comply with the requirements of both UL 555 and UL 555S.
+Combination fire/smoke dampers shall comply with the requirements of both UL 555S.
 Ceiling radiation dampers shall comply with the requirements of UL 555C or shall be tested as part of a fire-resistance-rated floor/ceiling or roof/ceiling assembly in accordance with ASTM E119 or UL 263.
-Only ceiling radiation dampers labeled for use in dynamic systems shall be installed in heating, ventilation and air-conditioning systems designed to operate with fans on during a fire.
 Corridor dampers shall comply with requirements of both UL 555 and UL 555S.
-Corridor dampers shall demonstrate acceptable closure performance when subjected to 150 feet per minute (0.76 mps) velocity across the face of the damper using the UL 555 fire exposure test.
+Corridor dampers shall demonstrate acceptable closure performance when subjected to 150 feet per minute (0.76 m/s) velocity across the face of the damper using the UL 555 fire exposure test.